MicrosoftDocs/dynamics-365-fraud-protection/content/graph-explorer.md

 To pivot your search to a new node, double-click the node.
 While viewing any node, you can also select **Query** to run a new search against a specific entity or attribute.

 Select **Previous query** to step back to your last search.
 To navigate previous queries with more specificity, use the **Query history** feature.
-There, you can review a list of your recent queries, their type, and the values you entered.
+There, you can review a list of the queries you made during this session, their type, and the values you entered.
 Re-run any search in this list with **Go to query**.

 ## View, sort, and filter attributes
 In the search results, select any node to see its attributes.
+Select any other node in the **Entity list** to see the attributes of other nodes of the same type.

-Click any column heading for sorting and filtering options.
+While viewing these details, click any column heading for sorting and filtering options.
 Choose **Default**, **Ascending**, or **Descending** to change the sorting order, or type your desired terms into the **Filter by** field.

 ## Analyze results